christhomas/fargate-bastion-sshd/README.md

 # fargate-bastion-sshd
 A Fargate container to allow SSH access into a VPC to access resources on the private subnets configured using environment variables

+# Installing software

+Because each user runs as themselves, not run, `su-exec` is here to make sure you can terrify your closest devops by giving yourself a root ability to install software.

+If you can launch containers into an ECS cluster, you can already launch a root enabled container.
+So it's not like this is worse in a technical sense.

 # Terraform

 There is a terraform module included with the project.
 You can instantiate the module and use it like this: